maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

-Later versions of MS BASIC, notably MSX and BASIC-A, allow a line number expression.
+Later versions of MS BASIC, notably MSX and BASIC-A, allow a line number expression in the `RETURN`.
 This is not (currently) supported in RetroBASIC.

 #### Notes: